-The basilar phreno-metrical angle A 45 degrees; E, the anterior lobe; 2, the vertical line from the zygomatic arch; c, the middle lobe; D, the posterior lobe.
+The basilar phreno-metrical angle A 45 degrees; B, the anterior lobe; 2, the vertical line from the zygomatic arch; c, the middle lobe; D, the posterior lobe.

 The above illustration will enable the reader to understand the nature and meaning of this angle.
-It will be seen in Diagram 13 of the base of the skull that 1 points out the super-orbital plate on which the anterior lobe of the brain rests.
-3 shows the base of the middle lobe of The line from 1 to 3 shows how much the the brain. base of the middle lobe is below the base of the anterior lobe.
-The line from 3 to 4 forms an angle with the line 1 to 3; and we have found that the natural or average angle of the dip or incline of the human brain is 25 degrees on the quadrant.
-From this degree the angle gradually increases up to 45 degrees, the average of the murderer being 40 degrees; hence, up to 25 degrees, the destructive propensity of the carnivorous animal is only moderate in the human brain, and progressive: its development is marked by the degree indicated on the quadrant.
+It will be seen in Diagram 13 of the base of the skull that 1 points out the super-orbital plate on which the anterior lobe of the brain 3 shews the base of the middle lobe of the brain.
+The line from 1 to 3 shews how much the base of the middle lobe is below the base of the anterior lobe.
+The line from 3 to 4 forms an angle with the line 1 to 3; and we have found that the average of this angle in the human brain is 25 degrees on the quadrant.
+From this degree the angle gradually increases up to 45 degrees, the average of the murderer being 40 degrees; now, this angle indicates the size of the destructive propensity that we possess in common with the carnivorous animals, 25 degrees being the proper angle of a human being.
+My attention was first called to this angle in my rambles among the tribes of the Indians of North and South America.
+On my first meeting with these children of nature, I was particularly struck with the low position of their ears in relation to the eye-brow.
+After much careful observation and experience.
+I found that those tribes who were the most remarkable for the destructive propensity had their ears placed at an angle of 45 degrees in relation to the eye-brow.
+This important fact suggested the idea that, as the low position of the ear is the sign, in the Indians, of the destructive propensity, the murderer in civil society may have his ear placed in a similar position, and I have found it to be the case in all the murderers I have seen.
 In the degree that the angle is below 25 degrees, we find energy of character to decrease in the same ratio.
 We have met with persons whose angle was not indicated.
 In a lady, one of the nuns of the convent in Everton, we found she had only an angle of 5 degrees.
-We may here observe that it was through the influence of Dr. O'Donnell of Liverpool, that I was permitted, as a scientific investigator, to try with my mathematical instrument-which I name the phreno-physiometer-the head of this lady.
-My object in going to this institution was to search for facts to establish the perfect geometrical female type of head; and, when my object was made known to the authorities, I was freely granted permission, and I wish thus publicly to return my thanks.
+We may here observe that it was through the influence of Dr O'Donnell of Liverpool, that I was permitted, as a scientific investigator, to try with my mathematical instrument-which I name the phreno-physiometer-the head of this lady. object in going to this institution was to search for facts to establish the perfect geometrical female type of head; and, when my object was made known to the authorities, I was freely granted permission, and I wish thus publicly to return my thanks.
 I have met with persons with highly-developed mental and moral qualities, so small in the angle that they were practically destitute of energy to give effect to their higher powers.